Wednesday, 29 December 2021

 THE WAIPORI ELECTROCUTION.

 The authorities are (the "Otago Daily Times" states) strangely reticent over the Waipori accident, but, as far as can be learned, it appears that Shrimpton, together with an older man named Clothier, was engaged in taking glazed pipes (presumably to be used for insulating purposes) to an upper room, where sudden death is lurking on all sides.
 The men reached the room without mishap, and the deceased deposited his burden, weighing some 50lb or 60lb on the floor, and turned to help his companion.
 The moment was his last.
 His head came in contact with an overhead copper switch, it is stated, and he collapsed and fell back over the pipe he had been carrying, death having been instantaneous.
 As he fell he evidently touched Clothier, who received a tremendous shock which, fortunately was not sufficient to kill him.
 Clothier was in a dazed condition for the greater part of the day.
 Shrimpton's body was conveyed to one of the houses near by, and late in the afternoon a vehicle was sent from Berwick to convey it to Outram.
-Deceased was severely burned and disfigured about the head and neck, and although the men at the works had little doubt that life was extinct, they applied artificial resuscitation for two hours ill the hope of restoring vitality.
+Deceased was severely burned and disfigured about the head and neck, and although the men at the works had little doubt that life was extinct, they applied artificial resuscitation for two hours in the hope of restoring vitality.
 An engineer, commenting on the accident, states: "There should be no part of the 30,000 volts alternating system within reach of a man's head.
 It is extremely dangerous to approach the wires and switches in this department, and to go near with anything in the shape of metal in one's possession is positively courting death.
 Even the casing of the apparatus, in the event of a leakage, is dangerous. -Mataura Ensign, 13/9/1907.

-THE WAIPORI FATALITY
+THE WAIPORI FATALITY.

 THE INQUEST.